 We will use facilitated discussion to identify ES program content of highest interest

-We will hold the Veteran Design Workshops in September 2021 on two Saturdays in a discussion space provided by the Penn Museum, from 9:00 a.m. to 2:15 p.m.
+We will hold the Veteran Design Workshops in Fall of 2021 on two Saturdays in a discussion space provided by the Penn Museum, from 9:00 a.m. to 2:15 p.m.
 We will include breakfast and lunch.
-Up to ten veterans will be involved in each workshop, as long as the safety and health of participants will not be jeopardized.
+Up to ten Veterans will be involved in each workshop, as long as the safety and health of participants will not be jeopardized.
 If public health concerns continue, we will hold the workshops virtually over Zoom.
 Participants will be compensated $125 each for attending and contributing to their workshop.
-One focus group will specifically engage women veterans to learn their unique needs and perspectives.
+One focus group will specifically engage women Veterans to learn their unique needs and perspectives.